Our Story With Celiac Disease

 If in doubt, throw it out!
 (Or give it away).

 3. Question everything you eat and read every label – When shopping, read the ingredients label even when the item states that it’s gluten-free.
 Mistakes happen so check those labels!
 Don’t worry label-reading will soon become as natural as breathing for you.

-- *BEST TIP* – Fill small glass bottles – Fill them with your dried herbs, spices, salt, pepper, tomato sauce, mayonnaise, and anything else you like on your food and then take those with you when you’re traveling so you can enjoy cooking and eating safe meals anywhere you go.
+4. Buy some small glass bottles – Fill them with your dried herbs, spices, salt, pepper, tomato sauce, mayonnaise, and anything else you like on your food and then take those with you when you’re traveling so you can enjoy cooking and eating safe meals anywhere you go.

 What On Earth Can You Eat On A Celiac Diet?